smartreadingplanner/planner/documentation/user_manual.md

 <img src="https://raw.githubusercontent.com/smartreadingplanner/smartplanner/main/documentation/display/notification_paused_with_notes.png" width="200">

 For study schedules, when the user ends the task, if the dedicated study time is fully consumed, then a dialog is displayed to the user to choose one of the following actions: <br>
 i.
-Finish and archive the studz schedule <br>
+Finish and archive the study schedule <br>
 ii.
 Continue the study schedule <br>
 iii.
 Restart the schedule.
 The accomplished time and the schedule progress is reset to `0`, and the schedule can be started from the beginning. <br><br>